Catalogue

 A handy hint: a dry towel put in the dryer with the nappies will speed up drying time!

 If you manage ok without a tumble drier for your regular laundry, there is no reason why your reusable nappies would be any different.
-Pocket style nappies are the best bet if you do not have a tumble drier, as all the parts can be separated for super fast drying.
+Pocket style nappies with microfibre inserts such as the Alva Baby are the best bet if you do not have a tumble drier, as all the parts can be separated for super fast drying.

 6) Do washable nappies cause nappy rash?